 It’s all too easy to let Christmas pass you by without truly enjoying and appreciating its magic.
-Everything leads up to that one special day, and then, within the blink of an eye, it’s gone, vanished until next year.
+Everything leads up to that one special day, and then, within the blink of an eye, it’s gone, vanishing until the next year.
 All the stressing over shopping, card sending, cooking and what to wear for the Christmas party.
-And then there’s feeling ill from your seasonal cold while trying to meet those end of year work deadlines.
+And then there’s feeling ill from your seasonal cold while trying to meet those end-of-year work deadlines.

 Ask yourself, “Will this create meaningful memories?”
 And more importantly, “Will this add to the peace of the season or take away from it?”

 2. Plan ahead

 For me, the biggest thing to help instil calm into the holidays is to get organised and start early on my to-do list.
 No matter how much you scale back on the to-do’s, some tasks (like shopping for family gifts or planning the food for a family gathering) are inevitable.
 Thankfully, nothing reduces stress and anxiety-like early preparation!
 I aim to finish the bulk of my to-do’s by mid-November, especially because we put up our Christmas tree and decorations around the 25th of November (and take it down a couple of days before New Year’s Eve as we like to start the year fresh).

 3. Spend less, do less